XingwXiong/SysProfiler/README.md

-# System Analysis scripts
+# System Profiler

-This repo saves some scripts for system analysis
+This repo saves some scripts for system profiling